node-red/node-red-docker/README.md

 Therefore all tags regarding Raspberry PI's are dropped.

 For example: suppose you are running on a Raspberry PI 3B, which has `arm32v7` as architecture.
-Then just run the following command to pull the image (tagged by `3.1.3-16`), and run the container.
+Then just run the following command to pull the image (tagged by `4.0.0-20`), and run the container.

 ```
 docker run -it -p 1880:1880 -v node_red_data:/data --name mynodered nodered/node-red:latest
 ```

-The same command can be used for running on an amd64 system, since docker discovers its running on a amd64 host and pulls the image with the matching tag (`3.1.3-16-amd64`).

 This gives the advantage that you don't need to know/specify which architecture you are running on and makes docker run commands and docker compose files more flexible and exchangeable across systems.